sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 ![autoencoder2](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/assets/autoencoder2.png)

 #### Denoising Autoencoders
 This idea relay on the Hebbian learning concept - A synapse between two neurons is strengthened when the neurons on either side of the synapse (input and output) have highly correlated outputs.

-Learn representation that would be robust to the introduction of noise will Hidden layer representation (what the encoder has learn by levels of corruption)

 Learn representation that would be robust to the introduction of noise will enforce the hidden unit to extract particular types of structures of correlations and to learn the training data distribution and more meaningful features.